 A: The Comprehensive Equity Plan will have goals to denote specific work underway and future work as it relates to Diversity, Equity, and Inclusion for the division.
 It is a multi-year outlook with goals and action steps to show our deliberate intentionality toward eradicating inequities across the division.
 The Equity Framework at the outset of the Comprehensive Equity Plan's goals display the various components to be addressed in the plan.
 Focus areas from three different departments (HRTD, DOI, and DPS) are outlined in the plan in alignment with Strategic Goals from the Vision 20/20 Strategic Action Plan along with the pairing of an Equity Emphasis area.
-Recent quantitative data (discipline disproportionality, course enrollment, etc.) as well as qualitative data from the LCPS Systemic Equity Assessment served as a foundation for the types of goals and areas of focus to be outlined by the Comprehensive Equity Plan.
+Recent quantitative data (discipline disproportionality, course enrollment, etc.) as well as qualitative data from the LCPS Systemic Equity Plan.
 The five emergent themes from the LCPS Systemic Equity Assessment revealed foundational information related to unconscious bias and the discomfort of staff on conversations about race and racism.
 The themes and recommendations included in the assessment suggested the need for a well-organized professional learning series to deepen equity literacy and racial consciousness to better support traditionally underserved students in having a positive school experience, with equitable outcomes.